 THE MOST INFLUENTIAL WOMEN IN MID-MARKET M&A

-Mergers & Acquisitions has named the 2020 Most Influential Women in Mid-Market M&A. This marks the fifth year we have produced the list, which recognizes female leaders with significant influence inside their companies and in the wider dealmaking world.
+Mergers & Acquisitions will soon open up the nomination process for the 2021 Most Influential Women in Mid-Market M&A. It will mark the sixth year we have produced the list, which recognizes female leaders with significant influence inside their companies and in the wider dealmaking world.
 It’s been gratifying to watch the project evolve over the years – and become more influential itself.
-This year, we received more nominations than ever before.
+Last year, we received more nominations than ever before.
 As a result, we expanded the number honored to 42 in 2020, up from 36 in 2019.
-Many dealmakers are new to our list, including Rockwood Equity Partners' Kate Faust, William Blair's Shay Brokemond and Avante Capital Partners' Ivelisse Simon.
+Many dealmakers were new to our 2020 list, including Rockwood Equity Partners’ Kate Faust, William Blair’s Shay Brokemond and Avante Capital Partners’ Ivelisse Simon.
 Read our full coverage of all the champions of change on our list, including Q&As with each individual.
-We open up the nomination process in September.
+We will open up the 2021 nomination process in October and will publish the list in the February issue of Mergers & Acquisitions.

 M&A MID-MARKET AWARDS